jambuur/APEDSK99/README.md

 Writing software is a hobby, not my profession.
 No doubt some of you gurus would write half the code, doubling the functionality while you're at it.
 But I dare to say that at least the basic DSR I/O routines in the sketch are reasonably efficient, useful and fast.
 Anyway I am content with dusting off that stack of virtual floppies, have a beer and admire my work.

 The Arduino SD library is rather slow, there are alternatives that would speed up DSKx access substantially.
-But you know what, it removes that nostalgic LED flicker for tracks and sectors and
+But I have decided to stay with the slow version; it's fast enough not to be irritating but still keeps some of that floppy nostalgia (yactivity).

 ### *Bug's*